bitshares/ledger-app-bitshares/README.md

 GUI wallet front-end support for Ledger Nano S is being developed independently by multiple wallet developers.
 This repository contains the back-end app for your Nano that the wallets will connect to via USB.
 As such, this repository is intended primarily for developers and wallet integrators.
 If you are a regular user, then it is anticipated that by the time the GUI apps are ready, this back-end app will be available for download directly to your device via the Ledger Live app store.
 You will not need to get the app from here.

+There is however a very rudimentary GUI Wallet that accompanies this repository to enable basic use of the Nano S while awaiting integration into existing BitShares wallets.
+It is located in the [SimpleGUIWallet/](/SimpleGUIWallet/) folder and exaplained in the README file there.

 A list of supporting GUI apps will be added here when available.

 ## Building and installing the app